grummel15/thermal-cup/README.md

 * Multimeter
 * Thermometer

+### *Procedure*
-We tested our heating pad by turning the circuit on and pointing the Infrared Temperature Sensor at the pad.
+* We tested our heating pad by turning the circuit on and pointing the Infrared Temperature Sensor at the pad.
 This helped us to determine the heating capabilities of the pad.
-We tested the completed circuit and all of the components using a multimeter.
+* We tested the completed circuit and all of the components using a multimeter.
 This was to make sure that each component had the appropriate voltage/current running through it to function as intended.
-When the cup was completed, we inserted the thermometer in the water at the top of the cup.
+* When the cup was completed, we inserted the thermometer in the water at the top of the cup.
 This was to test the functionality of the entire cup to see if the water would actually get hot.

 # **Discussion**
 ### *Design Decisions*